Transnational repression

-Transnational repression is a type of political repression conducted by a state outside its borders.
-It often involves targeting political dissidents or critical members of diaspora communities abroad and can take the forms of assassinations and/or enforced disappearances of citizens, among others.
+Transnational repression is a type of state-led political repression conducted across national borders, in which governments target individuals (often political dissidents or members of diaspora communities) through tactics such as surveillance, harassment, intimidation, assassinations, and enforced disappearances.
 Freedom House has documented its rise worldwide in recent years.
-Incidents that occur in the United States have been investigated by such agencies as the FBI.

 International relations scholar Laurie Brand asserts that autocracies face specific challenges and opportunities in the international sphere that affect authoritarian practices.
 Specifically, the rise of transnationalism and practices that transcend national borders have led autocracies to develop strategies aiming to manage their citizens' migration.
 According to the political scientist Gerasimos Tsourapas, global autocracies engage in complex strategies of transnational repression, legitimation, and co-optation, as well as cooperation with non-state actors.
 Countries with more robust democracies are much less likely to pursue transnational repression.
 Some of these countries have been criticized for not doing enough to protect foreign nationals living in their countries.
 Cooperation between countries has been more common when the two countries have had close economic ties.

 The New York Times reported that the frequency of cases of transnational repression worldwide seems to be increasing as of 2024, due in part to some authoritarian governments responding to how globalization and the internet allow for more communication across countries.
 While this term is relatively new, such repressive actions have been documented for decades.
-According to a February 2025 report by Freedom House, the People's Republic of China is responsible for about 22 percent of all cases of transnational repression, followed by Turkey, Tajikistan, Russia, Egypt, and Cambodia.
+According to reports by Freedom House, the People's Republic of China is responsible for about 22 percent of all cases of transnational repression since 2014, followed by Turkey, Russia, Tajikistan, Egypt, Turkmenistan, Cambodia, Iran, Uzbekistan and Belarus.